Below are some commonly asked questions, if there is anything else you would like more information on please don't

 Where are you located?

 Mon-Thurs I am somewhat flexibile with time and can come in earlier or stay later if that helps with your schedule, just be sure to reach out to me in advance.

-I accept VISA, Debit, Mastercard, AMEX, and E-transfer (I love) as well as direct billing to your extended health.
+I accept Cash, VISA, Mastercard, Debit, AMEX, E-transfer (I love) as well as direct billing to your extended health.

 As a Registered Massage Therapist I do not accept tips.
 Some great non-monetary way of tipping is to pay with E-transfer or debit as these options cost me less.
 Referrals is another great way to help build up my client base.
 Also a quick social media post goes a long way!

 I provide therapeutic massage.
-I have worked a number of years at a local spa so I can incorporate relaxation massage as well through my work at a spa.
+I have worked a number of years at a local spa so I can incorporate relaxation massage as well.
 Through my massage therapy program I have learned a variety of Swedish Massage techniques to help with pain, anxiety and muscle soreness.
-My style is a combination of light and deep soft tissue Swedish techniques as well as myofascial release and PNF stretching.
-Not all of these are used with every patient, and are incorporated as needed into the session.
+My style is a combination of light and deep tissue massage.
+I enjoy incorporating myofascial release, muscle energy, mobilization and stretching to my treatment.
+Not all of these modalities are used with every patient, and are incorporated as needed into the session.
 I would also say that no two treatment are ever the same and my spa background has resulted in me having a more flowing type of massage.
 You will enjoy my massage if you like deep pressure mixed with lighter techniques, if you have a therapeutic issue you want help with or if you want to zone out and have a relaxing massage.

 Skin on skin contact is ideal for Swedish massage.
 However, this is your treatment and you should dress down to your comfort level.
 If that is fully clothed I can work over clothing.
 You will be draped at all times and when I am working on a certain body part then I will undrape and redrape after I am finished on that area before moving on.
 If working on the abdomen both men and women are covered the same with a towel across the chest.